wiedymi/mediabunny/docs/guide/reading-media-files.md

 	// The maximum number of bytes the cache is allowed to hold
 	// in memory.
 Defaults to 8 MiB. maxCacheSize?: number;

+	// Used to provide a custom fetch function fetchFn?: typeof fetch;
 };
 ```